zmaril/pssst/README.md

 # psssst

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to give you insight into

 ## Usage

 FIXME

+## TODO
+* Write better tests
+* Could this *ever* be used in production somehow?

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Zack Maril

 Distributed under the Eclipse Public License, the same as Clojure.